sesim-nov/fightbot/README.md

  - Example Use: `/rm` `user: @frogvoid`
  - This may also be used for self removal by entering your own username.

-The final function `/cancel` is used in conjunction with `team_size` to clear a queue of a given size
+The final function `/cancel` is used in conjunction with `team_size` to clear a queue of a given size.